seancorfield/seancorfield.github.io/content/md/posts/2021/04/21/deps-edn-monorepo-2.md

 in a piecemeal manner rather than requiring "big bang" changes.

-As before, if you have questions, find me on the [Clojurians Slack](https://clojurians.slack.com), or [Twitter](https://twitter.com/seancorfield), or just ask in the comments below.
+As before, if you have questions, find me on the [Clojurians Slack](https://clojurians.slack.com), or just ask in the comments below.